V4Fire/Client/src/components/base/b-tree/README.md

 ### [renderChunks = `5`]

-Number of chunks to render per tick via `asyncRender`.
+How many sections of items will be rendered at a time using `asyncRender`.
 This option only works in `lazyRender` mode.

 ```